-One of the best tour options that includes more than just the castle is The Downhill Lisbon Tour, and it includes admission to São Jorge Castle, Sé Cathedral, and the Cathedral Bell Tower.
+One of the best tour options that include more than just the castle is The Downhill Lisbon Tour, it includes admission to São Jorge Castle, Sé Cathedral, and the Cathedral Bell Tower.

 You could also get a skip-the-line castle ticket that includes a short guided intro before leaving you to enjoy the rest of the experience at your own pace.

 8) IndieLisboa 2023 Festival